American Shared Hospital Services (NYSEAMERICAN:AMS) Coverage Initiated at StockNews.com

-StockNews.com started coverage on shares of American Shared Hospital Services (NYSEAMERICAN:AMS – Get Rating) in a research report report published on Tuesday morning.
+StockNews.com assumed coverage on shares of American Shared Hospital Services (NYSEAMERICAN:AMS – Get Rating) in a report issued on Monday morning.
 The firm issued a hold rating on the stock.

 American Shared Hospital Services Stock Performance